NapLab is supported by readers. When you buy with our links, we may earn a commission. Learn more.

 Response Test

-The response time of the Birch mattress is incredibly fast.
+The response time of the Birch mattress is extremely fast.
 This is largely due to the taught cover, firmer feel, natural latex, and hybrid design.

 Mostly Recovered